victoriapc/HockusPockus/README.md

     source devel/setup.bash
     roslaunch main main.launch

-If you want this workspace as your default when you open a terminal, source it in your .bashrc like ROS.
+If you want this workspace as your default when you open a terminal, source it in your .bashrc.

     cd ~
     nano .bashrc